uptane/threatmodel/stride.md

    - **Threat:** Compromising the communication protocol could allow an attacker to escalate privileges, enabling unauthorized access to sensitive data or control over vehicle functions.
    - **Mitigation:** Use secure communication protocols with built-in access controls and authentication.
 Regularly audit communication channels for signs of unauthorized access or privilege escalation attempts.
 Enforce the principle of least privilege to limit access to sensitive commands and data.

+## STRIDE Analysis for Uptane Specific Assets

+### Asset 20: Uptane Primary ECU**

+1. **Spoofing Identity**
+   - **Threat:** An attacker could impersonate the Uptane Primary ECU to the update server or other ECUs, potentially intercepting updates or injecting malicious commands.
+   - **Mitigation:** Use strong authentication methods such as TLS with certificates to verify the identity of the Uptane Primary ECU before it communicates with update servers or secondary ECUs.
+Employ unique device certificates to prevent spoofing.

+2. **Tampering with Data**
+   - **Threat:** An attacker could tamper with the data processed by the Primary ECU, including altering firmware updates or metadata, potentially installing malicious software on the vehicle.
+   - **Mitigation:** Implement cryptographic signatures and hash functions to ensure the integrity of data handled by the Primary ECU.
+Use secure boot mechanisms to verify the authenticity and integrity of the Primary ECU firmware at startup.

+3. **Repudiation**
+   - **Threat:** The Primary ECU or any entity interacting with it could deny having performed specific actions or transactions, making it difficult to track or audit updates and communications.
+   - **Mitigation:** Implement secure logging on the Primary ECU to record all interactions, including update downloads, installations, and communications with secondary ECUs.
+Use tamper-evident logging mechanisms to ensure logs remain intact.

+4. **Information Disclosure**
+   - **Threat:** Unauthorized access to the Primary ECU could expose sensitive information, including vehicle data, update schedules, and cryptographic keys.
+   - **Mitigation:** Encrypt sensitive data stored on the Primary ECU and use secure communication protocols to protect data in transit.
+Implement access controls to restrict who can access the Primary ECU and its data.

+5. **Denial of Service (DoS)**
+   - **Threat:** An attacker could disrupt the operation of the Primary ECU, preventing it from coordinating updates or communicating with the update server, potentially leaving the vehicle vulnerable.
+   - **Mitigation:** Implement fail-safes and redundancy to ensure the Primary ECU can continue to operate even under attack.
+Use rate limiting and anomaly detection to prevent DoS attacks.
+Monitor the ECU’s performance for signs of disruption.

+6. **Elevation of Privilege**
+   - **Threat:** Compromising the Primary ECU could allow an attacker to gain elevated privileges, potentially controlling the update process or accessing restricted vehicle functions.
+   - **Mitigation:** Use the principle of least privilege to limit the Primary ECU’s access to only necessary functions.
+Implement strong authentication and access controls to protect critical functions.
+Regularly audit the Primary ECU’s access and activities to detect unauthorized behavior.